-Appraisals must be dated within 90 days of the Note date.
-120 days may be considered on a case by case basis with an exception.
-After a 90 day period, a new appraisal is required (re-certification of value is not acceptable).
+Appraisals must be dated within 120 days of the Note date.
+After a 120 day period, a new appraisal is required (re-certification of value is not acceptable).
 Escrow holdbacks are not allowed unless the holdback has been dispersed and a certification of completion has been issued prior to close by Provident Bank.
 Appraisal(s) require evidence subject property is equipped with working carbon monoxide detectors.

 When two appraisals are required, the following apply: Appraisals must be completed by two independent companies.